jake-dwyer/gFoods/README.md

 ---

-## 9. Future Enhancements
+## 9. TODO

-- Cache resolved IDs/synonyms to disk to resume long runs.
+- Scrape for missing taxon names
-- Parallelise with caution (respecting rate limits) for NCBI.
+- Scrape for missing common names
-- Add unit tests for parsing functions (`extract_synonyms`, etc.).
+- Clean data, remove duplicates
-- Build a single orchestrator script that runs all three stages with checkpoints.
+- Add N/A fields when no such scientific name exists / synonyms etc.

-Happy scraping!
-If you add new sources or change column layouts, update this README so future runs stay aligned.
+- Add another script to path over the enitre CSV, returning only synonyms that all 3 sources recognize.